ContinualAI/continual-learning-papers/README.md

 Continual Learning papers list, curated by ContinualAI. **Search among 295 papers!**

-You can browse the list in this file or interactively on the [ContinualAI website](https://www.continualai.org/papers/).

 [Join our community](https://continualai.herokuapp.com/) on Slack to stay updated with the latest Continual Learning news.
 Visit the Continua AI wiki &rarr; http://wiki.continualai.org/